react-toolbox/react-toolbox/components/avatar/readme.md

 ## Theming

 You can take a look to the `_config.scss` variables.
-The theme should implement the following interface:
+The themed key for this component is `ToolboxAvatar`, it should implement the following interface:

 | Name     | Description|
 |:---------|:-----------|